 Best times to bird: Year-round.

-Description: Durant Nature Park was formerly known as Camp Durant, headquarters for the Occoneechee Council of the Boy Scouts, but the City acquired the site in 1979.
+Description: Durant Nature Preserve was formerly known as Camp Durant, headquarters for the Occoneechee Council of the Boy Scouts, but the City acquired the site in 1979.
 The habitat is heavily forested with stands of mixed hardwoods alongside planted pines.
 The park encompasses 237 acres, making it the largest land-based park in the Raleigh system.
 A paved Greenway Trail adjoins the Park, providing a linear park connection upstream toward the dam at Falls Lake, and downstream toward Perry Creek and the Neuse River.

 Directions: The Park is in north Raleigh.
 Take Capital Blvd.
 (US 1) north.
 Turn left on Durant Road.
 After crossing railroad tracks, turn left on Camp Durant Road.
 Follow Camp Durant Road into the park.
 There is both a north entrance, at 8305 Camp Durant Road, and a south entrance, off Gresham Lake Road.
 Each is about 1 mile west of US 1 north, just north of the intersection of Raleigh's I-540 (Outer) Beltline with US 1 north.

-Birding Highlights: Over 160 species of birds have been recorded at Durant Nature Park with 73 species known to have nested here.
+Birding Highlights: Over 160 species of birds have been recorded at Durant Nature Preserve with 73 species known to have nested here.
 In the summer the Park is a reliable site to find Yellow-billed Cuckoo, Belted Kingfisher, Acadian Flycatcher, Brown-headed Nuthatch, Blue-gray Gnatcatcher, Wood Thrush, Scarlet and Summer Tanagers.

 It is best to start at the north parking area off Camp Durant Road.
 Below the lot is the Training Lodge facility, and beside it is a Bird and Butterfly Garden.
 In summer look for Ruby-throated Hummingbird and American Goldfinch.
 Brown-headed Nuthatch is a frequent visitor to the feeders in the garden.
 Look for Eastern Bluebird and Great Crested Flycatcher around the nest boxes.
 Cedar Waxwing and Blue-headed Vireo have been found nesting here on occasion.
 In winter the large pines attract mixed flocks with Carolina Chickadee, Golden and Ruby-crowned Kinglets, Brown Creeper and an occasional Red-breasted Nuthatch.